smallyunet/the-minimal-blockchain/README.md

 ### What progress now?

+It is in progress.
 Due to the above question's reason, I would not complete it quickly, because I have no any reward on it.
 I just push its progress slowly when I have time and mood.